Dim.Auto Deep Dive

 Dim.Auto

 is not always the best choice for sizing a view.
-For example, if you want a view to fill the entire width of the Superview, you should use Dim.Fill ()
+Consider the following limitations:

 Dim.Auto

-The table below descibes the behavior of the various Pos/Dim types when used by subviews of a View that uses Dim.Auto
+types when used by subviews of a view that uses Dim.Auto

 or Height